Here’s Why You Should Crack a Window in Your House Year-Round

 Does your home suffer from weeping windows?
 When windows are kept closed and there is insufficient air circulation inside, condensation can form on the panes.
 If ignored, this moisture can create serious problems.
 Mold, bacteria, and other toxins can start to build up and possibly cause illness in those living in the home.
 When these indoor toxins are present, you need to take steps to remove them.
 Opening a window for a few minutes daily can prevent the condensation from forming in the first place.

-3. Lower your risk of getting sick.
+3. Fresh air can lower your risk of getting sick.

 Fresh air generally contains higher levels of oxygen than indoor air.
 When you breathe in more oxygen, your body benefits.
 Extra oxygen allows your lungs dilate to improve tissue repair and filtration, your heart to relax and potentially lower heart rate and blood pressure.
 Oxygen also allows your body expedite damaged cell replacement, which might even help you heal faster.